SabotageAndi/docs/docs/core/preview3/tools/dotnet-run.md

     [--project] [[--] [application arguments]]`

 ## Description
 The `dotnet run` command provides a convenient option to run your application from the source code with one command.
 It compiles source code, generates an output program and then runs that program.
-This command is useful for fast iterative development and can also be used to run a source-distributed program (for example, a website).

-This command relies on [dotnet build](dotnet-build.md) to build source inputs to a .NET assembly, before launching the program.
+This command relies on [`dotnet build`](dotnet-build.md) to build source inputs to a .NET assembly, before launching the program.
+This means that all of the requirements for the build process must be satisfied (such as running [`dotnet restore`](dotnet-restore.md) prior to building).
-The requirements for this command and the handling of source inputs are all inherited from the build command.
-The documentation for the build command provides more information on those requirements.

-Output files are written to the child *bin* folder, which will be created if it doesn't exist.
+Output files are written to the child `bin` folder, which will be created if it doesn't exist.
 Files will be overwritten as needed.
 Temporary files are written to the child *obj* folder.

 In case of a project with multiple specified frameworks, `dotnet run` will first select the .NET Core frameworks.
 If those do not exist, it will error out.
 To specify other frameworks, use the `--framework` argument.